Jgabr-cast/case-study-sony-scrum/README.md

-# case-study-sony-scrum
+# Análise Crítica - Estudo de Caso de Aplicação de Scrum na Empresa Sony
 Case study of the application of the scrum framework at Sony

-  Análise Crítica - Estudo de Caso de Aplicação de Scrum na Empresa Sony